-60% | Anthropic does model evals for dangerous capabilities; they're fine, but the elicitation quality is unclear (and it lacks scheming evals and difficult bio evals) more | |
+50% | Anthropic does model evals for dangerous capabilities; some of the evals seem good, but the elicitation quality is unclear and it's generally very unclear why Anthropic thinks they help rule out dangerous capabilities more | |

-60% | DeepMind does model evals for dangerous capabilities; they're fine, but the elicitation is likely poor (and the bio evals are too easy) more | |
+50% | DeepMind does model evals for dangerous capabilities; the evals themselves seem fine (perhaps too easy), but the elicitation is likely poor and it generally doesn't report enough details or explain how it interprets results more | |

-70% | OpenAI does model evals for dangerous capabilities; they're fine, but the elicitation quality is unclear (and it lacks difficult bio evals) more | |
+50% | OpenAI does model evals for dangerous capabilities; the evals themselves are fine, but the elicitation quality is unclear, and OpenAI's interpretation of the results is confusing, especially for bio more | |

 2% | Meta does some evals for cyber and chem/bio capabilities — but it doesn't share much information, it's not clear whether the evals are good, and its elicitation is very poor more | |